Multi-Structural Games and Number of Quantifiers: Introduction

 Dawar and Sankaran \cite{DaSa21} consider \edashf games, each of which focuses on a fixed prenex prefix.
 For example, there is one game that deals with the prenex prefix $\exists \forall \exists$.
 For each of these prefixes, they define an \edashf game on a pair $(A,B)$ of structures.
 For example, in the $\exists \forall \exists$ game, Spoiler must move first in $A$, then in $B$, and then in $A$.
 Their Theorem 2.3 says that Spoiler has a winning strategy in a prefix game if and only if there is a sentence in prenex normal form with exactly that prefix that is true about $A$ but not about $B$.
 Unfortunately, the ``only if” direction of their Theorem 2.3 is false \cite{Dawar21pc}.
 This is because if $A$ is a linear order of size 5 and $B$ is a linear order of size 4, and the prefix is $\exists \forall \exists$, then it turns out that Spoiler wins that 3-round prefix game, but it follows from our Theorem~\ref{thm:g} that $A$ and $B$ agree on all sentences with at most three quantifiers, and in particular on all sentences $\exists x \forall y \exists z \phi(x,y,z)$, where $\phi$ is quantifier-free.
 Fortunately, in their paper, Dawar and Sankaran just make use of the ``if” direction of Theorem 2.3, which is correct \cite{Dawar21pc}.

 We now discuss some papers that, like ours, modify \edashf games by allowing a pair of sets of structures, rather than simply a pair of structures.
-Adler and Immerman \cite{AdlImm03} use a type of \edashf game that involve a pair of sets of structures, where, as in our multi-structural games, Duplicator can make multiple copies of structures and make different moves on them.
+Adler and Immerman \cite{AdlImm03} use a type of \edashf game that involves a pair of sets of structures, where, as in our MS games, Duplicator can make multiple copies of structures and make different moves on them.
 Adler and Immerman’s concern is to obtain results about the size of sentences (rather than the number of quantifiers) in transitive closure logic (first-order logic with the transitive closure operator).
 The rules of the game are rather complicated, since it must deal with transitive closure logic and capture the size of sentences.

 Hella and Vilander \cite{HelVil19} build on Adler and Immerman’s game, and their goal is also to determine sentence size (but in modal logic).
-Their rules of their game are also fairly complicated.
+The rules of their game are also fairly complicated.

 Grohe and Schweikardt \cite{GroheS05} introduce a method (extended syntax trees) that corresponds to a game tree that is constructed by the two players in the Adler-Immerman game.
 They use these to study the size of sentences in the $2,3$ and $4$-variable fragments of first-order logic on linear orders.